 A final run-though of the your act, Chip provides final feedback and suggestions prior to your graduation performance.

-Featured Topic: Performance Techniques: Getting up for the Big Show
+Featured Topics: Performance Techniques: Getting up for the Big Show

 Amaze your friends, crack-up perfect strangers and join the exclusive fraternity of performers that know the joy of making people laugh (for a living)…there’s nothing like it!